kranners/ts-refactor.nvim/README.md

 This is a few Treesitter-based code editing actions for TS and JS with a select menu to wrap them together.

+> [!WARNING]
+> Can cause breaking changes.
+Check that everything still works before moving on!

 ## Installation

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim#-plugin-spec)